RajsimmanRavi/service_monitor/README.md

 Monitor OpenStack services using REST API calls

 ## Dependencies ##
+This program requires a couple of Golang packages:

-This program does require the jsonparser package (https://github.com/buger/jsonparser).
-Hence, download the package by using the following command:
+- jsonparser package (https://github.com/buger/jsonparser).
+Download the package by using the following command

         go get github.com/buger/jsonparser

+- Go-ini package (https://go-ini.github.io/ini).
+Download the package by using the following command:

+        go get github.com/go-ini/ini

 ## Installation Instructions ##